 8. Finish Your Art Projects

-Talking of getting high, there’s nothing quite like finishing a piece of artwork to keep you motivated.
-There’s momentum in signing off one piece and starting the next.
+There’s nothing quite like finishing a piece of artwork to keep you motivated.
+There’s momentum in signing off one piece and starting on the next.

-People assume that I take great pleasure in what I do, they think the whole process must be calming and meditative but that’s not the case.
+People assume that I take great pleasure in what I do, they think the whole thing must be calming and meditative, but that’s not the case.
+Not for me.

 It goes something like this: